seanmlee/seanmlee.github.io/index.md

 ## About

-I am a behavioral ecologist broadly interested in the evolution of maternal sociality and behavior.
+I am a scientist broadly interested in animal behavior.

 In January 2020, I earned my doctorate from George Washington University for my work on maternal sociality and offspring development in wild bonobos and chimpanzees.
 I am currently continuing this research as a postdoctoral scientist at George Washington University.